Skip to Content

 A move to consider: Splitting your contributions, putting in enough as traditional 401(k) contributions to limit your taxable income and keep from rising into a higher tax bracket, then putting the rest in as Roth 401(k) contributions.

 Don’t forget: Be sure to contribute enough to your 401(k) to earn the maximum matching contribution from your employer.
 Until recently, companies could allocate matching contributions only to a pre-tax account in your 401(k) plan, meaning any match of the employee’s Roth contributions would be made on a pre-tax basis.
-Since the enactment of the SECURE 2.0 Act of 2022, employers can now offer to match contributions on a Roth basis as well.
+Since the enactment of the SECURE 2.0 Act of 2022, employers can now offer the option to match contributions on a Roth basis as well; it would then be up to the employee to elect the option.

 This is just a sampling of the kinds of situations where you might benefit from being more tax aware, notes Navani.
 “Remember, too, that tax laws change frequently, and anticipating future shifts in tax rates and rules could help to influence the financial decisions you make today.”
 You should discuss tax-related strategies with your tax advisor.
 Your financial advisor can work with your tax advisor to help ensure your wealth management strategies are aligned.